LatticeDiversity/latticediversity.github.io/_committee_members/octaviovega.markdown

 email: octavio5@illinois.edu
 joined: 2025-10-20
 ---
-Octavio is a Ph.D. student at the University of Illinois Urbana–Champaign whose academic path has been shaped by the support and mentorship he found within the lattice field theory community.
+Octavio is a PhD student at the University of Illinois Urbana–Champaign whose academic path has been shaped by the support and mentorship he found within the lattice field theory community.
 Motivated by a desire to expand participation in LQFT, he hopes to bring younger perspectives to the LDIC and